syncfusion-content/wpf-docs/wpf/SfDiagram/Connector/Interaction/Segments/Straight.md

 ---
 layout: post
 title: Straight segments of connectors | Syncfusion
-description: What are the segments types and  How to draw , select and edit the straight segments of connectors in diagrma control
+description: What are the segment types and how to draw, select, and edit the straight segments of connectors in the diagram control.
 platform: wpf
 control: SfDiagram
 documentation: ug